metno/ansible-role-firewall/README.md

 Version
 -------
+* `3.6.0` --- add support for raw table for openstack neutron
 * `3.5.0` --- remove ubuntu precise from testing
 * `3.4.0` --- added ubuntu focal, 20.04
 * `3.3.2` --- tested with Ansible 2.9.11